You are here

 5. Promote the development of a vibrant intellectual community - that includes students, faculty, administrators, alumni, and development partners -- that is committed to active involvement in the critical debates within the field of development studies and to critical engagement in development practice.

 As a way of enhancing the interdisciplinary nature of the IDS programs, students are also encouraged to consider complementing their particular program in IDS with a parallel program in a related discipline.
 For example, those doing a Major in IDS might consider a parallel Major or Minor in any one of Anthropology, Environmental Science, Environmental Studies, Economics for Management Studies, Human Geography, Health Studies, History, Political Science, Public Policy, Sociology or Women's and Gender Studies.
-While not required for graduation, Specialist students (Co-op or non-Co-op) are also encouraged to consider fulfilling the requirements for a Major or Minor program in a related discipline alongside their Specialist IDS program.
+While not required for graduation, Specialist/Specialist (Co-op) students are also encouraged to consider fulfilling the requirements for a Major or Minor program in a related discipline alongside their Specialist/Specialist (Co-op) program.
 For details about how these combinations can be worked out, please contact the Program Advisor.

-The Major in International Development Studies (B.Sc.) is suspended to new enrolments.
-Studies who are already enrolled in the Program should consult the 2009-10 Calendar.
+The Major Program in International Development Studies (Science) is suspended to new enrolments.
+Students who are already enrolled in this Major program should consult the 2009-10 Calendar.

 Guidelines for first-year course selection